winstonjs/winston/README.md

 ```

 ### Extending another object with Logging
-Often in a given code base with lots of Loggers it is useful to add logging methods a different object so that these methods can be called with less syntax.
+Often in a given code base with lots of Loggers it is useful to add logging methods to a different object so that these methods can be called with less syntax.
 Winston exposes this functionality via the 'extend' method:

 ``` js
   var myObject = {};